bboston7/stellar-core/docs/software/commands.md

   for, and `NODE_ID` is the public key you will add to the backlog to survey.
   Running this command while the survey is running will add the node to the backlog and reset the timer to run for `DURATION` seconds.
-See [Changing default survey behavior](#changing-default-survey-behavior) for details the default survey behavior, as well as how to change that behavior or opt-out entirely.
+See [Changing default survey behavior](#changing-default-survey-behavior) for details about the default survey behavior, as well as how to change that behavior or opt-out entirely.

 * **stopsurvey**
   `stopsurvey`<br>
   **This command is deprecated and will be removed in a future release.
-It is no longer necessary to explicitly stop a survey in the new time sliced survey as surveys expire automatically.**
+It is no longer necessary to explicitly stop a survey in the new time sliced survey interface as these surveys expire automatically.**
   Will stop the survey if one is running.
 Noop if no survey is running

 * **startsurveycollecting**